vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

 ![image](/assets/2024-07-13/020.png)

-We submit the JSON string to the HTTP endpoint.
-Besides the endpoint URL, we also need to provide the access token (see part 1).
-In the second part, we process the response by using a JPath.
-The actual response by Databricks contains a lot of information about the call and potential errors.
-But the path "status.state" is precisely where the correct value can be found to check, if the call has succeeded (string is then "SUCCEEDED").
+In part 1, we submit the JSON string to the HTTP endpoint.
+We plug in the endpoint URL, as well as the access token.

+In part 2, we process the HTTP response by using a JPath.
+The actual response from Databricks contains a lot of information about the call and potential errors.
+But the path `status.state` is precisely where the correct value will be, if the call has succeeded (string is then `SUCCEEDED`).

 ![image](/assets/2024-07-13/030.png)